Britannia of Billingsgate

 Britannia of Billingsgate is a 1933 British musical comedy film directed by Sinclair Hill and starring Violet Loraine, Gordon Harker, Kay Hammond and John Mills.
-A family who work in the fish trade at Billingsgate Market encounter a film crew who are shooting there.
-It was based on the play Britannia of Billingsgate by Christine Jope-Slade and Sewell Stokes.
+It was written by George Moresby-White and Ralph Stock based on the 1931 play Britannia of Billingsgate by Christine Jope-Slade and Sewell Stokes.

 It was shot at the Lime Grove Studios in London.
 The film's sets were designed by the art director Alfred Junge.

+Plot

+A family who work in the fish trade at Billingsgate Market encounter a film crew who are shooting there.